 The top of the Huayna Picchu Elevation is 2,720 m.a.s.l.
 From there you can see from a privileged point the Inca Citadel, the Salkantay snow, the Putucusi mountain, the Urubamba river and much more.

 This mountain is located almost 300 meters above the Inca Citadel.
-It is estimated that the route is 2 kilometers that ascend by tilt stone stairs of up to 60 ° C.
+It is estimated that the route is 2 kilometers long that ascends by tilt stone stairs of up to 60 ° C.

-We recommend you to acclimatize a couple of days in Cusco to avoid altitude sickness caused by the Huayna Picchu Height.
+We always recommend our passengers to acclimatize a 2-3 days in Cusco to avoid altitude sickness caused by the Huayna Picchu Height.

-The Huayna Picchu Mountain Climbing starts at the control booth where the tourist must register for security reasons.
+The Huayna Picchu Mountain Climbing starts at the entry where the tourist must register for security reasons.

-Only 400 people per day are allowed in two groups of 200.
+Only 400 people per day are allowed to enter in two groups of 200 people.
 Tickets must be purchased well in advance.

 The first meters are the least difficult.
 A very narrow cave species is crossed.

-The ravines at the edges of the road give a sense of adventure difficult to forget.
+The ravines at the edges of the road give a sense of vertigo difficult to forget.